Alternating, private alternating, and quantum alternating realtime automata: Alternation

-We demonstrate that the simulation can be done with an alternating machine $A$ having a finite memory and one integer-valued counter, and leave it to the reader to verify that $A$ can be actually formalized as an alternating automaton with one counter.
-Since $M$ is deterministic, the contents in position $C$ of the $t$th configuration depends only on the contents in positions $C-1$, $C$, and $C+1$ of the $(t-1)$th configuration.
-Contents may be just a symbol of the alphabet of $M$ or a state-symbol pair from $M$ for the case that $M$ is in the the state and the input head is on this position (the later can only be the case for one of the three positions).
-Hence there is a finite partial function $s^{(t+1)}_{C}=\rm{Next}_M(s^{(t)}_{C-1},s^{(t)}_{C},s^{(t)}_{C+1})$, where the superscript refers to configuration number, and the subscript to the position of the contents.
+We will outline an alternating algorithm for such a backwards simulation of a given TM $M$, and leave the actual formalization of a realtime A1CA embodying this algorithm to the reader.
+Since $M$ is deterministic, the content of position $C$ of its $t$-th configuration depends only on the contents of positions $C-1$, $C$, and $C+1$ of the $(t-1)$-st configuration.
+These contents may be just a symbol of the alphabet of $M$, or a state-symbol pair from $M$ for the case that $M$ is in the indicated state and the input head is at this position (this can only be the case for one of the three positions).
+Hence there is a finite partial function $s^{(t+1)}_{C}=\rm{Next}_M(s^{(t)}_{C-1},s^{(t)}_{C},s^{(t)}_{C+1})$, where the superscript refers to configuration number, and the subscript to the position of the content.

-The machine $A$ begins in a state representing the final Turing machine configuration: State $q_f$ paired with the scanned symbol $\triangleright$ in memory, and counter $0$ representing this final head position.
-The task of machine $A$ is to check whether such a configuration can be obtained by a computation of Turing machine $M$ in $n$ steps.
+The automaton $A$ begins in a state representing the final Turing machine configuration: State $q_f$ paired with the scanned symbol $\triangleright$ in memory, and counter $0$ representing this final head position.
+The task of automaton $A$ is to check whether such a configuration can be obtained by a computation of Turing machine $M$ in $n$ steps.

-In each stage of the checking, machine $A$ keeps the configuration contents $s$ in its memory, and its target is to check whether $s=s^{(t)}_{C}$.
-It reads one input symbol and (existentially) guesses a combination $(s_{-1},s_0,s_1)$ with $s=\rm{Next}_M(q,s_{-1},s_0,s_1)$.
-Then $A$ reads another input symbol and universally branches into configurations where $C$ is replaced with $C-1$, $C$, and $C+1$, respectively, and enters again into the checking stage to verify whether $s^{(t-1)}_{C+d}=s_d$ for $d\in\{-1,0,1\}$.
+In each stage of the checking, automaton $A$ keeps the configuration contents $s$ in its memory, and its target is to check whether $s=s^{(t)}_{C}$.
+It reads one input symbol and (existentially) guesses a combination $(s_{-1},s_0,s_1)$ with $s=\rm{Next}_M(s_{-1},s_0,s_1)$.
+Then $A$ reads another input symbol and universally branches into configurations where $C$ is replaced with $C-1$, $C$, and $C+1$, respectively, and enters the checking stage again to verify whether $s^{(t-1)}_{C+d}=s_d$ for $d\in\{-1,0,1\}$.
 (The special case where $C$=0 is handled analogously.)

-It should be noted that the superindex $t$ is not stored in the memory of the machine $A$, but it is not necessary: Machine $A$ just stops checking when the input word $u^{2n}$ is completely read, and accepts only if it is able to reach the initial configuration of $M$. \end{proof}
+It should be noted that the superindex $t$ is not stored in the memory of the automaton $A$, but it is not necessary: Automaton $A$ just stops checking when the input word $u^{2n}$ is completely read, and accepts only if it is able to reach the initial configuration of $M$. \end{proof}